lyatiss/tcp_probe_plus/README.md

 ## Installation instructions
 1. Copy all the files in this folder to the target directory on your machine, e.g., `/usr/src/tcp_probe`
 2. (Optional) Install DKMS

 On Debian:

     apt-get install dkms

-3. Build the source code
+3. Build the source code by running the

 Then: